italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 - SHOULD be presented in conjunction with the Digital Credential;
 - MUST include information that links it to the referenced Digital Credential;
 - MUST be timestamped with its issuance datetime, using a timestamp which is at or after the time of Digital Credential issuance which it refers;
-- MUST contain the expiration datetime after which both the Status Assertion and the Digital Credential it refers MUST NOT be considered valid anymore.
-The expiration datetime MUST be superior to the Status Assertion issuance datetime and it MUST end before the expiration datetime of the Digital Credential;
+- MUST contain the expiration datetime after which both the Status Assertion and the Digital Credential referred to SHOULD NOT be considered as having a valid status,since it appears without verification against any revocation.
+- MUST have the expiration datetime greater than the Status Assertion issuance datetime and it MUST end before the expiration datetime of the Digital Credential;
 - MUST have a validity period not greater than 24 hours;
 - MUST provide the proof about the non-revocation of the Digital Credential which is related to and MUST be validated using the cryptographic signature of the Credential Issuer;
 - MUST NOT reveal any information about the Relying Party, the User's device or the User's data contained in the Digital Credential the assertion is related to;